-On 25 November 2018, Prime Minister Narendra Modi compared the Kartarpur Sahib Corridor with the Berlin Wall that divided East and West Germany before it was pulled down in 1989.
-He said if the 'Wall' could fall, the proposed 'Corridor' could act as a bridge between the people of India and Pakistan.
-The comparison came, a day after the union cabinet announced the development of the Kartarpur Sahib corridor.
+On 25 November 2018, Prime Minister Narendra Modi compared the Kartarpur Sahib corridor with the Berlin Wall that divided East and West Germany before it was pulled down in 1989.
+He said if the Wall could fall, the proposed corridor could act as a bridge between the people of India and Pakistan.
+The comparison comes, a day after the union cabinet announced the development of the Kartarpur Sahib corridor.

-"Had anyone ever thought that the Berlin Wall would fall?
-May be with the blessings of Guru Nanak Devji, this Kartarpur corridor will not just remain a corridor, but act as a bridge between the peoples of the two countries," PM Modi said at a Gurpurab function.
+"Had anyone ever thought that the Berlin Wall would fall.
+May be with the blessings of Guru Nanak Devji, this Kartarpur corridor will not just remain a corridor, but act as a bridge between the peoples of the two countries," PM Modi said at a Gurupurab function.
+Built in 1961, the Berlin Wall was pulled down on November 9, 1989.
 The fall of the wall marked the beginning of the German unification, which was completed in 1990.
-Is there such hope for the sub-continent ?